BoaPi/learning-rust/README.md

 * have fixed length, ones decalred this can not be changed
 * declared comma-separated inside of parentheses
 * each position has a type, types do not have to be the same
-* tuples can be destructered
+* tuples can be destructured
 * elements can also be accessed using a period **.** sign
 * starting index is **0**
 * **unit** is a special case of tuple, where value and corresponding type are written in `()`